-At Winter Tangerine Review, we want the electric.
-We want the pieces that you have emptied yourself into.
-We want the imagery that startles us, that stirs something inside of us that we do not understand.
+At Winter Tangerine, we want the electric.
+We want pieces that you have emptied yourself into.
+We want imagery that startles us, that stirs something inside of us that we do not understand.
 We want the strongest analogies, the most devastating characters, the pieces that have us enthralled from the start.
 If you think you've created something that fits this description, please submit.

 We accept submissions of poetry, prose, and visual art.

 We accept Tip Jar Submissions ($3.50, $5.00, or $10.00) year-round.
 You may submit via the Tip Jar here.

 We will be open for free submissions from May 1st to November 1st.

 Submissions are read blindly so do not put any identifying information on the document you upload to Submittable, or in your title.
 We will automatically reject pieces that do not follow this, so please look over your submission before you press send.

 Please send all poetry submissions in Times New Roman, single-spaced, size 12.

 Please send all prose submissions in Times New Roman, double-spaced, size 12.

 Please send a cover letter with your submission.
 The cover letter should include a brief biography and the title of your pieces.
 This letter cannot be viewed by anyone except for administration so your identity will not be revealed to those evaluating your work.